-1 Materials integrate digital technology and tools that support student learning and Yes engagement.
-2 Materials integrate digital technology in ways that support student engagement with the Yes 2 science and engineering practices and course-specific content.
-3 Materials integrate digital technology that provides opportunities for teachers and/or Yes students to collaborate.
-4 Materials integrate digital technology that is compatible with a variety of learning Yes management systems.
+1 Materials integrate digital technology and tools that support student learning and Yes 1 engagement.
+2 Materials integrate digital technology in ways that support student engagement with the science and engineering practices and course-specific content.
+Yes science and engineering practices and course-specific content.
+3 Materials integrate digital technology that provides opportunities for teachers and/or Yes 3 students to collaborate.
+1 Materials integrate digital technology that is compatible with a variety of learning Yes 4 management systems.